Sakura Watch, May 2, 2017 - cherry blossoms fall throughout High Park

 Magnificent magnolias and fiery forsythia

-As spring continues to slowly warm up we can all look forward to many other plants and flowers throughout High Park to begin to bloom.
-Two other co-stars of the sakura on Cherry Hill are the one large magnolia tree an bright yellow forsythia bush are both now in full bloom.
+As spring continues to warm up slowly, we can all look forward to many other plants and flowers throughout High Park to begin to bloom.
+Two other co-stars of the sakura on Cherry Hill are the one large magnolia tree a bright yellow forsythia bush are both now in full bloom.
 Always crowd pleasers, many people can be seen enjoying both at the top and bottom of the hill respectively.

-If you haven’t seen the sakura cherry blossoms yet this year and want to catch one last glimpse, go see them now!
-If the rain and winds forecast for the rest of this week are true then there won’t be much to see at all this coming weekend.
+If you haven't seen the sakura cherry blossoms yet this year and want to catch one last glimpse, go see them now!
+If the rain and winds forecast for the rest of this week are correct, then there won't be much to see at all this coming weekend.

-Thanks for visiting and watch for another follow up visit later this week.
+Thanks for visiting and watch for another follow-up visit later this week.